BstLabs/medium-articles/how_to_convert_python_functions/article.md

 The basic idea behind DynaCLI is to accelerate and automate the process of building CLI applications as much as possible by focusing solely on Python code.
 Function arguments are converted to CLI commands, and DynaCLI generates help messages from the Python function docstrings.

+We’ll demonstrate this approach by generating a QR code that indicates a person’s vaccination status.
 Sounds interesting?
 Let's start exploring...